Polycystic Ovary Syndrome

 Excess insulin appears to increase production of androgen.
 This hormone is made in fat cells, the ovaries, and the adrenal gland.
 Levels of androgen that are higher than normal can lead to acne, excessive hair growth, weight gain, and problems with ovulation.

+Women have greater chances of developing multiple serious, life-threatening diseases.
 Women with PCOS have greater chances of developing type 2 diabetes, cardiovascular disease (CVD), and cancer.

 Recent studies found that: